 With search engine traffic, you only need to set it up once and you’ll continue getting targeted traffic without lifting a finger.

 So, how exactly do you increase organic traffic to your blog in 2021?

 Let’s get to it.

-How To Increase Organic Traffic To Your Blog Using These Proven Tips & Strategies
+How To Increase Organic Traffic To Your Blog Using Some Proven Tips & Strategies

-You can see from the above that organic traffic is important and anyone running an online focus a lot on it.
+You can see from the above that organic traffic is important and anyone running an online business should focus a lot on it.

 What if I tell you that, most people who create content and optimize it for search engines do not get any results from it.

 Well, don’t be.

 Research by Ahrefs proves that this is the case.
 According to them, 90.63% of the content published online, does not get any traffic from Google.

 This shows that optimizing your content for search engines isn’t just enough in 2021.